SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-9-1-smart-rule-pin-dropdown-to-the-card-body-6553-graft-release.md

 ticket: MTM-58122
 version: 1020.9.1
 ---
 To improve the user experience when configuring smart rules, the pin dropdown has been moved from the smart rule header to the card body.
-This change makes it easier for users to find and interact with the pin dropdown, as it is now located in a more prominent and intuitive position within the smart rule configuration interface.
-The new placement of the pin dropdown is expected to enhance usability and reduce confusion for users when setting up and managing their smart rules.
+This change makes it easier for users to find and interact with the pin dropdown, as it is now located in a more prominent and intuitive position within the smart rule configuration.